GaohaoZhou-ops/Tello-LLM-ROS/resources/ReadMe-EN.md

 ![LLM-test](./LLM-test.png)

-## Local Model + Simulation Testing
+## Local Model + Simulation Test

-After confirming the model to use, you can first run it in mock mode to test whether the current model performs as expected, as the test cases cover a small number of samples.
+After confirming the model to use, you can first run it in mock mode to test whether the current model performs as expected, as the test case covers too few samples.

-* Enable simulation by modifying the `use_sim` field in the `launch/tello.launch` file to `true`:
+* Modify the `use_sim` field in the `launch/tello.launch` file to `true` to enable simulation:

 ```xml
 <arg name="use_sim" default="true" doc="Set to true to run in simulation mode"/>
 ```

-* Modify In the `launch/llm_interface.launch` file, the `ollama_model` field specifies the model you want to run:
+* Modify the `ollama_model` field in the `launch/llm_interface.launch` file to the model you want to run:

 ```xml
 <arg name="ollama_model" default="qwen3:4b" doc="The Ollama model to use"/>